-If you wish to use an anonymous donor, then you must purchase the sperm an FDA compliant sperm banks.
+If you wish to use an anonymous donor, then you must purchase the sperm from an FDA compliant sperm bank.
 The sperm will be sent to our clinic already tested for infectious and genetic diseases listed above.
 The sperm is usually already prepared for insemination.

 The recipient of the donor sperm is typically tested to check blood type and other infectious disease screens consistent with prenatal screening.
 Oftentimes an HSG is recommended to confirm tubal patency prior to proceeding with insemination.
 Read more at ASRM »